Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 Saturday, D+1

-The Accession Council will meet at St. James's Palace in central London to formally acknowledge the queen's passing and to proclaim Charles the new king.
+The Accession Council is expected to meet at St. James's Palace in central London to formally acknowledge the queen's passing and to proclaim Charles the new king.

 Charles will then join the council, along with Camilla and Prince William, who are also members, where the new king will declare support for the British constitution and the Church of Scotland, of which the monarch is the official head.